h4cktoria/Marinette/README.md

 -   [OpenViper](https://github.com/cantemizyurek/viper-3.0) by SkidMall
 -   [MTX Franework](https://github.com/tuonux/mtx) by tuonux.
 Not a shell, just an interesting project that I've decided to include anyway

 If you want me to add your shell, then open an issue and I'll add you as fast as I can!
-However, do keep in mind that I DON'T endorse proprietary projects as they are potentially malicious to the end user, and therefore won't add something like Viper/Omni/RedFox/etc

-Upd: 10.02.2024 - The sources of both Omni(v0.7.0) and Viper(v2.2.1) got leaked and I've managed to have a quick glance at both.
-Have to admit, I've found no malicious code targeting the end user, so they are probably safe to use as of now?
-Still be cautious as this can change in the future
+The exception is proprietary software

 ## License <a name="license"></a>

-This software is licensed under BSD Zero Clause License.
+Marinette is licensed under MIT No Attribution.
 See [here](LICENSE) for full details

 [Simple Text Editor](https://github.com/rocketorbit/Simple-Text-Editor-for-Grey-Hack) is licensed under MIT License.
-See [here](https://github.com/rocketorbit/Simple-Text-Editor-for-Grey-Hack/blob/main/LICENSE) for full details
+See [here](LICENSE-Simple-Text-Editor-for-Grey-Hack) for full details